Jaccwabyt: JavaScript â C Struct Communication via WASM Byte Arrays

 Portability notes:

 - These docs sometimes use Emscripten as a point of reference because it is the most widespread WASM toolchain, but this code is specifically designed to be usable in arbitrary WASM environments.
 It abstracts away a few Emscripten-specific features into configurable options.
-Similarly, the build tree requires Emscripten but Jaccwabyt does not have any hard Emscripten dependencies.
+The build tree supports both Emscripten and WASI-SDK to demonstrate that it has no dependencies on either.

 - This code is encapsulated into a single JavaScript function.
 It should be trivial to copy/paste into arbitrary WASM/JS-using projects.

 - The source tree includes C code, but only for testing and demonstration purposes.
-It is not part of the core distributable.
+It is not a core distributable.

 Architecture